 PPO stands for Preferred Provider Organization.
 A PPO is not much difference then a HMO, it just basically gives you the option to go outside of the main network.
 You also might not have to select a PCP but it is still recommended.

 You have local and regional PPO’s.
 The general rule for PPO’s is that it give you more options.
-In my experience I can tell you that not too many people benefit from a PPO if a good HMO is available in the area.

 Most people choose Medicare Advantage plans because a lot of plans have very low or even $0 monthly premiums.
 You still have to pay your Part B premium, that never goes away.